PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-It is required to send the file as a `String` that represents the file bytes and use the `uploadEncoded` method.
+It is required to send the file as a `String` that represents the file bytes and use the `uploadUnencoded` method.

 ## Uploading with Auth